In This Episode: Uncommon Sense relaunches this week with a slight change of focus.

 - If you already subscribe to the podcast with an app, you don’t have to do anything to continue to get it.
 The “feed” remains the same.

 - Yes, the No Longer Weird list will be maintained, and added to.
-But we’ll see if additions are mentioned in the podcast episodes (haven’t decided yet!)
+But additions won’t be mentioned in the podcast episodes.

 - I will continue to have transcripts of each episode made for those who would rather read than listen (or want to know what that mumbled word was!)